barkarian/4s-tack/readme.md

 🔑 Key Features:
 Manage your application with the help of AI powered dev-utils UI:
     -Use dev-utils to generate your types automatically.
-    -Use the context aware assistants(Powered by openAI):
+    -Use the context aware assistants located in dev-utils(Powered by openAI):
         -Sveltekit Assistant🤖
         -Strapi Assistant🤖
 Shadcn is my library of choise because of the readable UI components tailored for generative AI.